-As a recitalist, he has given performances of the complete Beethoven violin sonatas and of a cycle of commissioned works inspired by Bach’s B minor Partita.
-As part of his interest in historical performance practice, he has explored the sonatas of Beethoven, Mozart, Schumann, Brahms, and Bach on early instruments with fortepianist Mike Lee, a collaboration that has brought the duo as performance and teaching artists to institutions such as Cornell University and Indiana University.
+Mr. Lee also regularly appears before audiences as a soloist and recitalist.
+Recent commitments include concerts and recordings with The Knights, festival appearances at Musique de Chambre à Giverny in France and the Olympic Music Festival in Washington State, and concerto performances with the Minnesota Sinfonia.
+As a recitalist, he has designed and presented several large-scale projects, including performances of the complete Beethoven violin sonatas, the six unaccompanied Sonatas and Partitas by Bach, the six Sonatas for Violin and Keyboard by Bach, and a cycle of commissioned works inspired by Bach’s B minor Partita.
+As part of his interest in historical performance practice, he often performs on early instruments with fortepianist Mike Lee, a collaboration that has brought the duo as performance and teaching artists to institutions such as Cornell University and Indiana University.

 © 2016 Formosa Quartet